-Connect the wires according to the Wiring Checklist.
-Now touch spring 27 (the battery) with one finger and spring 18 (transistor base) with another.
+Connect the circuit according to the schematic and Wiring Diagram, including the two loose wires.
+Now touch the loose battery wire with one finger and the loose transistor wire with another.
 The LED may be dimly lit.
 The problem is your fingers aren't making good enough electrical contact with the springs.
 Wet your fingers with water or saliva and touch the springs again.
 The LED should be very bright now.
-You saw in Experiment 6 how water can conduct electricity and since your body is mostly water it shouldn't surprise you that your body can also conduct.
+You saw in Experiment 7 how water can conduct electricity and since your body is mostly water it shouldn't surprise you that your body can also conduct.
 Your body's resistance varies a lot, but is typically a few hundred kilohms.
 Think of this circuit as a touch lamp since when you touch it the LED lights.
 You may have seen such a lamp in the store or already have one in your home.